AntonioRib/TME-CPS/README.md

 It is recommended the prototype is tested on Linux environments.

-To compile and/or run the prototypes its needed,
+To compile and/or run the prototypes its needed:
 * C++11
 * GCC 7.3.0 - [Here](https://gcc.gnu.org/)
 * OpenSSH 7.6 - [Here](https://www.openssh.com/)